SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 $
 ```

 Checking on all users directoires, the most interesting one is `nairobi`.
 This one contains a ca.key that we can read.
-To read files, we can use file_get_contents.
+To read files, we can use `file_get_contents`.

 ```bash
 $ scandir('/home/nairobi');